Meet the Justices

 Staff attorneys assist the justices of the Supreme Court in legal research.
 They check the attorneys’ research in appellate briefs and prepare memoranda on the legal issues involved in the cases.

-The Supreme Court established the Board of Judicial Policy and Administration to make policy decisions for the Wyoming Judicial Branch.
+The Supreme Court established the Wyoming Judicial Council, formerly known as the Board of Judicial Policy and Administration (BJPA) to make policy decisions for the Wyoming Judicial Branch.